gu-larcia/sailing_mats/README.md

 ## Credits

-- OSRS Wiki for item data and API
+- OSRS Wiki for item data, API, and item icons
 - Jagex for creating the Sailing skill
 - Streamlit for the amazing framework
+- Clan feedback for v4.1 improvements

 ---